 If twenty micro-influencers each receive thirty comments from followers interested in trying or learning more about your product, it’s safe to say you have found your target audience.

 This allows you to begin creating a funnel based on the attributes of that audience while continuing to scale your micro-influencer strategy.

 What are the pros of using macro-influencers for your influencer marketing campaign?

-Macro-influencers tend to have a larger reach then micro-influencers.
-The foundation for this extended reach is their amount of followers.
+Macro-influencers tend to have a larger reach than micro-influencers.
+The foundation for this extended reach is their number of followers.

 While sales are never a guarantee with influencer marketing, working with a macro-influencer that also has another title can be a great way to drive sales.